Learn Twi With EFIEWURA (Part 2)

 Check our pricing page to see all member benefits.

-Welcome to another episode of the LEARNAKAN MEDIA DIALOGUE REVIEW (LMDR) series.
-Today, we are learning Twi from a clip from another interview by KWAKU
+Welcome to another episode of the LEARNAKAN MEDIA DIALOGUE REVIEW series.
+Today, we continue with part one of our clip from one of Ghana’s longest-running

-Learn some very useful phrases in Twi.
+Let’s learn some phrases to describe what we do every morning.
 Listen and repeat out loud each of the phrases covered in this lesson.
-Keep rewatching and repeating what
+Keep

 Join our premium membership for structured, interactive, more effective learning experience.